mstn/aah/README.md

 ## Design principles

-From a JSON files with a list of companies, we can generate a fully static webapp.
+From a JSON file with a list of companies, we can generate a fully static webapp.

+A static webapp is better than a dynamic one in an emergency context for the following reasons:

 * More performant, pages are pre-rendered at compile time.
 * More resilient, you do not need a complex infrastructure to run it
 * It works offline, can be downloaded and does not require an Internet connection
+* You are not tracked

 ## Getting started

-Prerequirements: nodejs and yarn.
+Prerequirements: `nodejs` and `yarn`.

 Copy a file `companies.json` with your companies in `mocks` folder.
 Companies should have the same format as in the example file.